jessicamvs/lab-15-ds-algos/lab-jessica/README.md

 `.removeTail()` - Removed the last node in the list and returns the value of the removed node.

 `.reverse()` - Reverses the order of the list.
-Head becomes tail and tail become head.
+Head becomes tail and tail becomes head.